Everything you need to know about the flu jab

 Because the flu virus mutates every year, it’s important you get jabbed once a year before flu season starts.
 The jab you got last year offers little to no guaranteed protection against the mutated influenza strain that is likely to be prevalent in the population the following year.

-This is a common myth.
-The flu jab contains an inactive version of the influenza virus which cannot give you the flu virus.
+The idea that the adult flu jab contains a small dose of the 'live' version of the flu is a common myth.
+The adult flu jab contains an inactive version of the influenza virus which cannot give you the flu virus.

 Yes, you can.